Toloka/docs/en/guide/faq/faq.md

 {% endcut %}

-{% cut "Why does the Dawid-Skene aggregation model return a result that the Tolokers didn't select?" %}

-The method doesn't guarantee that original Toloker responses will be used for aggregation.
-The algorithm takes into account Tolokers' quality parameters and response patterns.
-Consequently, it can return a result that's different from the Tolokers' responses to this task.

-{% endcut %}

 {% cut "Where do I see the aggregation progress?" %}

 The pool page contains the {% if locale == "en-com" %}**List of Operations**{% endif %} button.

-{% endcut %}

-{% cut "Why might aggregation by Toloker skill be unavailable?" %}

-You cannot aggregate by project fields that have no valid values.
-Specify the possible values for all the fields of all types.

-{% endcut %}

-{% cut "You can't aggregate by skill.
-When running via the API, I get the error code `ONLY_FOR_POOL_WITH_MIXER`.
-Why?" %}

-You need to use [smart mixing](../concepts/task_upload.md#smart-mixing_1).

 {% endcut %}